 a.
 As a company’s analyst I need to identify all equipment or assets in the company.
 These includes the hardware, software, data and networks.

-Go on to determine the possible threats that could occur.
+Go on to determine the possible threats that could occur related to the equipment available.

 b. focus on the big problem.
 I need to pay more attention to serious risk that could really hurt the company.